 Farming in Protected Landscapes

-Farming in Protected Landscapes (FiPL) is a 5-year programme providing grant-funding for Farmers and Landowners designed to deliver for People, Place, Nature and Climate.
+Farming in Protected Landscapes (FiPL) is a programme providing grant-funding for Farmers and Landowners designed to deliver for People, Place, Nature and Climate.
 The programme is funded by Defra and delivered by Cornwall National Landscape.

-This project is running until March 2025.
+This project is running until 31st March 2029.

 About